Georgetown beats Seton Hall to reach Big East title game - WHIZ News

 ”It’s not about what other people think of you.
 It’s what you think of yourselves.
 And my guys think very highly of themselves.
 And I think highly of them as well.”

 Ewing proclaimed “This is my house” after the Hoyas upset top-seeded Villanova 72-71 in the quarterfinals Thursday.
-Then he complained about the frequent stops to check his credentials, saying he would have to ask Knicks owner James Dolan about it.
+Then he complained about the frequent stops around MSG to check his credentials.

 “Everybody in this building should know who the hell I am,” Ewing said.